Diphyllobothriasis: Genetic identification

-When the exact species need be determined (e.g. in epidemiological studies), restriction fragment length polymorphisms can be effectively used.
-PCR can be performed on samples of purified eggs, or on native fecal samples following sonication of the eggs to release their contents.
+When the exact species needs be determined (e.g. in epidemiological studies), restriction fragment length polymorphisms can be effectively used.
+Polymerase chain reaction (PCR) can be performed on samples of purified eggs, or on native faecal samples following sonication of the eggs to release their contents.
 Molecular identification is currently generally only used in research.

 Radiography

 A potential diagnostic tool and treatment is the contrast medium gastrografin which, when introduced into the duodenum, allows both visualization of the parasite, and has also been shown to cause detachment and passing of the whole parasite.

 Prevention

 Ingestion of raw freshwater fish should be avoided.
 Adequate cooking or freezing of freshwater fish will destroy the encysted fish tapeworm larvae.
-Fish that is thoroughly cooked, brined, or frozen at -10 °C for 24–48 hours can also be consumed without risk of D. latum infection.
+Fish that is thoroughly cooked, brined, or frozen at −10 °C for 24–48 hours can also be consumed without risk of D. latum infection.
 Public health information campaigns may be employed to educate the public about the risks of consuming improperly prepared fish.

 Because human feces are an important mechanism for spreading eggs, proper disposal of sewage can reduce fish (and therefore human) infections.
 Prevention of water contamination may be achieved both by raising public awareness of the dangers of defecating in recreational bodies of water and by implementation of basic sanitation measures and screening and successful treatment of people infected with the parasite.